Show your work without the link chaos

 Quick FAQ

 Can I share Figma links?
-Yes — drop the URL in a message in the client's portal alongside any context they need.
+Yes - drop the URL as a comment on a file in the client's portal alongside any context they need.

 What about really big source files?
 Files don't expire.
-The Pro plan gives you 100 GB and 1 GB max file size — enough for the large files designers actually work with.
-Agency adds 500 GB and 5 GB max files.
+The Studio plan gives you 1 TB storage and a 5 GB max file size - enough for the large files designers actually work with.

 Do clients need a Figma / Adobe account to view?
 For Droplana itself, no - they just open a link.
 Whether they need accounts to view embedded tools depends on those tools' sharing settings.

 Can clients leave feedback in the portal?
-Yes — they can message you back in the same portal.
+Yes - they can leave a comment on the file in the same portal.
 Feedback stays in context with the file it's about.

 Can I keep using my current tools alongside this?
 That's the point.
 Droplana is just the client-facing layer.
 Your design stack stays exactly as it is.